 In addition, the Audit Committee has discussed with the independent registered public accounting firm its independence from us and our management, including the matters in the written disclosures and the letter from the independent registered public accounting firm required by the applicable requirements of the PCAOB regarding the accountant's communications with the Audit Committee concerning independence.
-The Audit Committee also has considered whether the independent registered public accounting firm's provision of non-audit services to us is compatible with its independence.
+The Audit Committee also has considered whether the independent registered public accounting firm provides any non-audit services to us which might not be compatible with its independence.
 The Audit Committee has concluded that the independent registered public accounting firm is independent from us and our management.